What Is The Row Space Of A Matrix

 Applications in Data Science:

-• Dimensionality Reduction: Row space analysis plays a key role in dimensionality reduction techniques such as Principal Component Analysis (PCA) and Singular Value Decomposition (SVD).
+• Dimensionality Reduction: Row space analysis has a real impact in dimensionality reduction techniques such as Principal Component Analysis (PCA) and Singular Value Decomposition (SVD).
 These techniques project high-dimensional data onto a lower-dimensional subspace, often related to the row space, to reduce complexity and extract relevant features.

 • Recommender Systems: In recommender systems, row space analysis can be used to identify patterns and relationships between users or items.
 By analyzing the row space of a user-item interaction matrix, we can make personalized recommendations.